 Entity ID - Used to identity Gearset to your IdP.

 The optional items relate to the information provided by your IdP after successful authentication.
 The IdP returns assertions to Gearset to identify the user.
 Name ID is the most important and is configured in the IdP.
-It must be unique for your SAML configuration and cannot change (or the user will appear as a different user).
+It must be configured to use a unique value for each user and cannot change (or the user will appear as a different user).

 There are additional attributes which can be configured in your IdP that Gearset will use when first creating an account:

 For the additional attributes, copy the attribute identifier shown in Gearset into your IdP and configure the value of the attribute appropriately.
 In this Okta configuration example I am sending the email and display name for users as attributes.